kadekdarmayasa/kadekdarmayasa/README.md

 * 🌍  I'm based in Denpasar, Bali.
 * ✉️  You can contact me at [darmayasadiputra@gmail.com](mailto:darmayasadiputra@gmail.com)
-* 🧠  I'm learning React & Vite
+* 🧠  I'm learning Frontend Frameworks and Testing Libraries
-* 🤝  I'm open to collaborating on Web Development particularly Frontend Developer
+* 🤝  I'm open to collaborating on Web Development particularly Frontend

 ### Skills